 There are lots of great things about working from home – we get to hang out with our pets and show off our baking skills, for a start – but it presents a lot of challenges too.
 Some Fluxters have had to juggle their usual workloads with full-time caring responsibilities and home-schooling during lockdown, others had to get used to being in total isolation.
 We all missed our friends and families, especially those overseas (or just across the other side of town).
 But we’re also becoming more creative and clever at finding ways to connect, work and play together.
 One of the best things that’s come out of our current environment is that it has showcased the amazing ways our crew are trying to support one another, do great work for our customers and deal with the current situation.
 We have Fluxters gathering for yoga and meditation, invite our grandparents or kids to coffee breaks and share tips on getting through another day of lockdown.
 Our usual stand-ups are happening via Google Hangout, instead of in person.
 We’re making it work, because that’s what we do.
 We’re also using this opportunity to help others – since we’re not in the office, we’re donating our usual supermarket spend to a different charity every week.

 While there’s no real timetable on when ‘normal’ life will return, the safety of our crew, our community and our country remains our top priority.
 We will always have a place in Auckland and Wellington where our people can come together, but it will be dependent on social distancing requirements.
 Our pivot to remote working is part of our commitment to doing our bit.
 We’re proud to have proved that we can continue to serve our customers’ needs and exceed their expectations, wherever we are.
-At Flux we talk about helping our people and products to ‘Boldly Go’.
-That hasn’t changed, even if we’re staying at home to do it.
+Our belief in our role in the energy transition hasn't changed, even if we’re staying at home to do it.